BECOMING ANTI-RACIST TOGETHER

 “I would say first of all, start at home.
 You have two little boys, growing up in the South, that have affluent parents.
 There is absolutely nothing wrong with those things, but because of who you are, because of who they are (white, male, privileged), you have to be even more careful to not tunnel your kids in.
 It would be so easy for them to grow up in a bubble of affluence and whiteness.
 You have to make a concerted effort to educate and show your kids that everyone deserves the same opportunities.
 While we all bleed and are all human, there are some systematic prejudices that keep others from moving forward at the same pace as they would.

-Buy diverse toys, read books that feature POC.
+Buy diverse toys, read books that feature people of color (POC).
 Watch movies that have POC as the leads.
 When you enroll them in sports and extracurricular activities, look around and see who they’re interacting with.
 Is everyone around them white?
 These are the kids that they will be growing up with and going to school with.
 If the answer is yes, maybe look for activities/clubs that have a more diverse group of kids.
 Consider visiting churches that have a diverse congregation or even a predominantly Black congregation.
 If you really want to know how black kids feel having to fit in with white people, definitely sit in a Black church one Sunday.
 You’ll feel like a fish out of water, but I promise no one will bite.
 It’s okay to sit in your discomfort, sometimes it’s the only way we change.

 Teach your kids to care about people and be an advocate like you, even when it doesn’t make you popular.
 You did it for me when we were in High School.
 I don’t even think you knew you were doing it. “